Refinitiv/refinitiv-ui/documents/src/pages/elements/email-field.md

 ### Custom Validation

 For advance use cases, default validation and error state of the field can be overridden.
-To do this, make sure that `maxLength` & `minLength` is not set and `pattern` is set to `''`, then validate with your customised validation logic and update `error` property accordingly.
+To do this, make sure that `maxLength` & `minLength` are not set and `pattern` is set to `''`, then validate with your customised validation logic and update `error` property accordingly.

 ::